syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Add-References.md

    ![Assembly location option in Syncfusion Reference Manger](Syncfusion-Reference-Manger_images/Syncfusion-Reference-Manger-img4.png)

-   N> The GAC option will not be available when you selected WPF (.NET Core 3.1, .NET 5.0, and .NET 6.0) application in Visual Studio 2019.
+   N> The GAC option will not be available when you selected WPF (.NET Core 3.1, .NET 5.0, .NET 6.0, .NET 7.0 and .NET 8.0) application in Visual Studio 2019 or Visual Studio 2022.

    **Version:** To add the corresponding version assemblies to the project, select the build version.

    ![Assembly location option in Syncfusion Reference Manger](Syncfusion-Reference-Manger_images/Syncfusion-Reference-Manger1-img4.png)

-   N> WPF (.NET Core 3.1 and .NET 5.0) application in Visual Studio 2019 is supported from 18.2.0.44 version and .NET 6.0 application in Visual Studio 2022 is supported from 19.4.0.38.
+   N> WPF (.NET Core 3.1 and .NET 5.0) application in Visual Studio 2019 is supported from 18.2.0.44 version and .NET 6.0 application in Visual Studio 2022 is supported from 19.4.0.38 and .NET 7.0 application in Visual Studio 2022 is supported from 20.4.0.38 and .NET 8.0 application in Visual Studio 2022 is supported from 23.2.4 .
 Version combobox is not visible for nuget option.

    **Themes Option:** Choose the necessary themes based on your requirements.
 To learn more about built-in themes and their available assembly, click the link below.